Hire a Lawyer for Your B2B Invoice Collection Matter

 5-7 business days

-When the demand letter does not resolve, this package covers the actual filing: limited or unlimited civil complaint in superior court, or AAA / JAMS arbitration demand if the contract requires it.
+When neither the demand letter nor the negotiation phase resolves the matter, this package covers the actual filing: limited or unlimited civil complaint in superior court, or AAA / JAMS arbitration demand if the contract requires it.
 Filing fees paid by client directly.
+Active litigation after filing is a separate engagement.

 • Cause-of-action structure: breach of contract, common counts, account stated, prejudgment interest